computersarecool/night_walker/ttd.md

 # TODO:
 - Make a fully functional guest checkout page // separate route from app
+ - callbacks should be declared most complex down to least complex
   - Post about the benefit of separating modules
   - Modularize checkout.js in server (make everything external, make stripe controller)
   - Similar for shipping controller in server
+  - figure out the async aspects of setting a property on an object to zero then saving it to a database

 # Product page
 - Short description